Demystifying inflammatory acne: A comprehensive guide

 • Anti-Androgen Agents: Spironolactone pills or combined oral contraceptives balance out excess androgens that trigger hormonal acne for some women.

-• Isotretinoin Pills: The powerful acne drug isotretinoin, a vitamin A, works by shrinking oil glands and reducing bacteria in severe, treatment-resistant inflammatory acne.
+• Isotretinoin Pills: The powerful acne medicine isotretinoin, a vitamin A, works by shrinking oil glands and reducing bacteria in severe, treatment-resistant inflammatory acne.

 Some patients need multiple approaches, like combining antibiotics with benzoyl peroxide applications and retinoids, to treat acne fully.
 Harsh scrubs, astringents, or at-home extractions tend to worsen it.
 Seeking professional medical advice is wise to find an effective, personalised treatment plan for inflammatory acne care.